Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

 \subsection{Nodes and monodromy}

 A key idea of the paper is to trade primitive insertions against nodes in the domain curves by inverting the relations given by the splitting axiom for invariants with imposed nodes.

-For every graph $\Gamma$ decorated by genus and curve class data on vertices, there is a moduli space $\oM_\Gamma(X)$ parametrizing stable maps to $X$ together with the data of a contraction of the dual graph of the domain curve to $\Gamma$.
-In other words, edges of $\Gamma$ correspond to nodes imposed on the domain curve. \emph{Nodal Gromov--Witten invariants of $X$} are defined by integration over $\oM_\Gamma(X)$:
+For every graph $\Gamma$ decorated by genus and curve class data on its vertices, there is a moduli space $\oM_\Gamma(X)$ parameterizing stable maps to $X$ together with the data of a contraction of the dual graph of the domain curve to $\Gamma$.
+In other words, edges of $\Gamma$ correspond to nodes imposed on the domain curve.
+The \emph{nodal Gromov--Witten invariants} of $X$ are defined by integration over $\oM_\Gamma(X)$:

-where the second product runs over the marked points $h$ on the normalization of the domain curve created by the splitting of the imposed nodes, $\psi_h$ are the first Chern classes of the corresponding cotangent line bundles, and $k_h$ are nonnegative integers.
-Nodal Gromov--Witten invariants can be computed in terms of ordinary Gromov--Witten invariants by the splitting axiom.
-Imposing a node in the domain curve is equivalent to asking the two marked points obtained by normalizing the node to map to the same point of the target $X$.
-We do this, by working with the pull-back of the diagonal class $[\Delta]$ of $X$ in $X \times X$ under the evaluation map at the two marked points to $X \times X$.
-The Künneth decomposition of $[\Delta]$ is given as in \eqref{eq:diagonal} by
+where the second product runs over the marked points $h$ on the normalization of the domain curve created by the splitting of the imposed nodes.{\footnote{As before, $\psi_h$ is the first Chern classes of the corresponding cotangent line bundle, and $k_h\in \mathbb{Z}_{\geq 0}$.}}

+The nodal Gromov--Witten invariants can be computed in terms of ordinary Gromov--Witten invariants by the splitting axiom.
+Imposing a node in the domain curve is equivalent to requiring the two marked points obtained by normalizing the node to map to the same point of the target $X$.
+The condition can be easily written as the pull-back of the diagonal class $[\Delta]$ in $X \times X$ under the evaluation map at the two marked points to $X \times X$.
+For example, if $\Gamma$ is the graph with a single vertex decorated by $g,n,\beta$ and a single loop, then